 Use search to find locations and features

-- Open Map Viewer or the configurable app that contains an integrated search widget.
+- Open Map Viewer Classic or the configurable app that contains an integrated search widget.

 - Enter keywords into the search box.
 Keywords can include addresses, street intersections, places, points of interest, longitude and latitude coordinates, feature IDs, and so on.

 As you type, similar recent searches or suggestions based on similar keywords appear.
-You will see suggestions for features from hosted feature layers, street addresses, street intersections, points of interest by name or by type (for example, Starbucks or coffee), place-names (such as city, county, province, and so on), and postal codes.
+You see suggestions for features from hosted feature layers, street addresses, street intersections, points of interest by name or by type (for example, Riverside Hospital or hospital), place-names (such as city, county, province, and so on), and postal codes.
 Locators may or may not have suggestions enabled.